Have you ever dreamed of traveling solo through China?

 In fact, while you’re there, you’ll probably feel safer than you did back home.

-I know that when I was in China, I was shocked at the fact that I could walk home at 3 am after a night out with friends.
+When I was in China, I was shocked at the fact that I could walk home at 3 am after a night out with friends!

 Know the visa rules before you travel to China.
 Image by i viewfinder on Shutterstock.

-You can check the Chinese visa page for more information and help.
+Check the Chinese visa page for more information about all of this.

 3. Be prepared for culture shock